Creating Business Systems – Your Key to Self-Sustainability

 So, why did I say management is the main obstacle to stage 2 growth?
 Because many small business owners never really managed a business before.
 Most get into business because they are good at their trade or selling.
 But being good at an operational aspect of your business doesn’t mean you have the management or leadership skills necessary to manage a growing business.

 This is why you see so many courses at local small business organization on things like accounting, marketing, selling, finance, etc. But, what do you need to take based on where you are in your managerial development?
 Good question.
 You can use the Small Business Growth Assessment to identify the strengths and weaknesses that exist for both you and your business.

 Most of the work I do with small business owners is developing management and leadership skills.
 By coaching them they develop their managerial and leadership skills.
 As they apply these skills to their business they can address problems that are holding back their business’ growth.

 You’d be surprised how easy it can be to fix a small business’ problems when you know what you’re doing.
 Nine chances out of ten it’s because the problem(s) require skills unfamiliar to the small business owner.

 Case in point, how many people really understand how to create business systems?
-If you don’t know how to design, train and implement business systems your business never gets beyond the survival stage.
+If you don’t know how to design, document, test, train and implement business systems your business never gets beyond the survival stage.